iferminm/iferminm.github.io/content/Blog/microservices_2.md

-to help you discover the best way to deal with certain problems for your specific use case, try to use choreography where possible and orchestrate the flows that need to be completely synchronous, always try to find the easiest solution, keep in mind that sometimes the easiest way to solve a problem is the hardest to implement, but benefits will be seen in the future, when you need to debug a failure or scale, or even extend your system with more features or plugin more microservices in.
+to help you discover the best way to deal with certain problems for your specific use case, try to use choreography where possible and orchestrate the flows that need to be completely synchronous, always try to find the easiest solution, keep in mind that sometimes the easiest way to solve a problem is the hardest to implement, but benefits will be seen in the future, when you need to debug a failure or scale, or even extend your system with more features or plugging more microservices in.

+Also, always prefer choreography and async communication when possible instead of orchestration and sync calls between services, this doesn't mean you should avoid it at all cost as there are use cases that need that approach.
+A good architect knows that the best way to solve a problem is not following strictly one and only one approach, it's combining different concepts and ways around it and adapting them to the specific problem to achieve an efficient and elegant solution.

 ## Recommended readings
 * [Building Microservices](https://amzn.to/2KgY6qh) by [Sam Newman](https://samnewman.io/)